 The Town of Hillsborough and the owners of the property, located at 153 W. King St., have agreed to settle an eminent domain proceeding filed by the town in July 2016 to acquire the former inn.
 See the settlement agreement.

 Hillsborough is one of the most historically important towns in North Carolina, and the former Colonial Inn is one of the most important structures in Hillsborough.
 The laws of North Carolina and of the Town of Hillsborough defend against the destruction of cultural property, as well as against the creation of a public safety hazard and violations of minimum housing standards.

 The town has dealt with numerous issues surrounding the Colonial Inn property since 2003.
 In July 2016, it filed an action to begin eminent domain proceedings, primarily due to a concern for public safety.
 The action meant the town would seek to acquire the structure and the owners would receive just compensation for the property.
 The action was taken to address long running concerns with demolition by neglect, minimum housing code violations, and other public interests.

 In May 2017, the town filed a voluntary dismissal of the eminent domain action to provide the owners the opportunity to sell the former inn without interference from the proceeding.
-The settlement agreement allows the town to pursue acquisition of the former inn in an expedited manner if the current owners do not select a suitable buyer.
+In January 2018, the former inn was sold with all requirements transferring to the new owner.